SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

 # Serialization Groups: Choosing Fields

-Right now, whether or not a field in our class is readable or writable in the API is *entirely* determined by whether or that property its readable or writable in our class (basically, whether or not it has a getter or setter method).
+Right now, whether or not a field in our class is readable or writable in the API is *entirely* determined by whether or not that property is readable or writable in our class (basically, whether or not it has a getter or setter method).
 But what if you *need* a getter or setter... but *don't* want that field exposed in the API?
 For that, we have two options.

 ## A DTO Class?

-Option número uno: create a DTO class for your API resource.
+Option número uno: create a DTO class for the API resource.
 This is something we'll save for another day... in a future tutorial.
-But in a nutshell, it's where you create a dedicated class for your `DragonTreasure` API.
-And them move the `ApiResource` attribute onto *that*.
+But in a nutshell, it's where you create a dedicated class for your `DragonTreasure` API... and then move the `ApiResource` attribute onto *that*.
 The key thing is that you'll design the new class to look *exactly* like your API... because modeling your API will be its *only* job.
-It takes a little more work to set things up, but the advantage is that you'll then have a dedicated class for your API.
+It takes a little more work to set things up, but the advantage is that you then have a dedicated class for your API.
 Done!

 ## Hello Serialization Groups

 The *second* solution, and the one we're going to use, is *serialization groups*.
 Check it out.
-Over on our `ApiResource` attribute, add a new option called `normalizationContext`.
+Over on the `ApiResource` attribute, add a new option called `normalizationContext`.
 If you recall, "normalization" is the process of going from an object to an array, like when you're making a `GET` request to read a treasure.
 The `normalizationContext` is basically *options* that are passed to